theafricanboss/woocommerce-venmo/readme.txt

 == Changelog ==

+= 1.3 August 27, 2021 =

+- Remove @ at the beginning in venmo username

 = 1.2 August 1, 2021 =

 - Added the Venmo note that defaults to 'checkout at your_site.com'